 For a productive class that also is fun and engaging try dividing each class into three parts.
 Each part will last around 10-15 minutes each.
 Using this template for each class will let the kids know what to expect and make planning easier for you.

 Give a brief overview of what you did last week.
 Check in with your students.
 Ask how they did with their projects on this topic over the week.
 A reminder will help them retain the information they are learning by hearing it more than once.

 This is the fun part!
 Make sure you have narrowed down the topic to something that the students can implement and understand.
+When teaching photography basics keep that word "basic" in mind.
 Invite them to ask questions and try it out on their camera.
 Hands-on classes let them fully absorb and comprehend the subject matter.